-- (a) as an advocate of the represented person in relation to any EEA; - (b) in such a way as to encourage the represented person to become capable of making reasonable decisions on matters pertaining to an employer-employee relationship; - (c) in such a way as to protect the represented person from abuse or exploitation in employment; and
+- In performing the functions referred to in section 97XD a (1) representative is to act according to his or her opinion of the best interests of the represented person. - Without limiting subsection (1), a representative acts in the best (2) interests of the represented person if he or she acts as far as possible - as an advocate of the represented person in relation to (a) any EEA; - in such a way as to encourage the represented person to (b) become capable of making reasonable decisions on matters pertaining to an employer-employee relationship; - in such a way as to protect the represented person from abuse or exploitation in employment; and s.
+97XG